 A breast lump is a mass that develops in your breast.
-While a breast lump can be a sign of breast cancer, oftentimes it is not related to cancer.
+While a breast lump can be a sign of breast cancer, often it is not related to cancer.
 Eight out of 10 breast lumps are noncancerous.
-If you feel a lump in your breast or armpit, see your healthcare provider.
-Your provider will figure out the cause of the breast lump and determine whether or not it needs additional workup or treatment.
+If you feel a lump in your breast or under your arm, see your healthcare provider.
+Your healthcare provider will figure out the cause of the breast lump and determine whether or not it needs additional workup or treatment.